Feeding your toddler - age 12 to 24 months

 Cut up foods that could cause choking into bite-sized pieces

-(try to serve plain meats such as chicken and avoid the less healthy processed meats such as hot dogs or deli meats).
+- Try to serve plain meats such as chicken, beef and avoid the less healthy, processed meats, such as hot dogs or deli meats.
+If you serve hot-dogs, then slice them length-wise before chopping them into smaller pieces.

 When it comes to feeding your children, your goal as a parent is to raise healthy kids who enjoy eating.